valory-xyz/open-autonomy/docs/async_behaviour.md

 - from the developer perspective, the execution can be suspended by using `yield` or `yield from` expressions.
-This will return a generator object to the framework, which is opportunely stored in an object attribute;
+This will return a generator object to the framework, which can opportunely be stored in an object attribute;
-- from the framework perspective, the execution can be resumed by "sending" a value to the generator object, using the [`send()`](https://docs.python.org/3/reference/expressions.html#generator.send) method of the generator object The value can be `None`, or a message sent by another skill component.
+- from the framework perspective, the execution can be resumed by "sending" a value to the generator object, using the [`send()`](https://docs.python.org/3/reference/expressions.html#generator.send) method of the generator object.
+The value can be `None`, or a message sent by another skill component.

 The abstract methods the developer should implement are called